solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         CustomerId = 500000
     ```

-    Take a note of the execution time.
+This query took **X#** seconds to execute.

-2. Retrieve information about a single customer from the table with a clustered index:
+Let's now take a look at the performance of the same query, this time retrieving the data from a table with a clustered index:

     ```sql
     SELECT